 Torres Mark Anthony J. - Mindanao State University, Iligan City (Philippines)

-Vesa Stefan C. - University of Medicine and Pharmacy, Cluj-Napoca (Romania)
+Vesa Stefan C. - University of Medicine and Pharmacy, Cluj-Napoca (Romania); Alumni Harvard Medical School, Boston (USA)

 Watkins Roger L. S. - Massey University, Palmerston North (New Zealand).